 'Satin Silk' is rarely real Silk

-Silk is a fibre.
-That fibre is then weaved into a fabric.
-MayfairSilk uses a closely guarded weave and finishing to give our trademark smooth hand-feel, durability, thickness and modern matt sheen with rich lustre.
+The fibre is then weaved into a piece of fabric.
+Mayfairsilk bedding uses a closely guarded weave and finishing to give our trademark smooth hand-feel, durability, thickness and modern matt sheen with rich lustre.

-Unhelpfully, Satin can be made from any fibre, so the term Satin, doesn't tell you what fibre is used in the weave.
-It could be silk, but most commonly when marketed as Satin Silk, it will be polyester, nylon or rayon, as it's much cheaper to produce.
+When marketed as Satin Silk, or Silky Satin or some other such derivative, it will be polyester, nylon or rayon or a blend of these, as it's much cheaper to produce.
 If cotton is used it should be called Sateen.

-It's a reminder of the saying, "if something looks too good to be true, it usually is".
+"if something looks too good to be true

 'Satin silk' tries to imitate silk's natural beauty, suppleness and light refraction but that's where the similarities end.
-It's plastic, very slippery, creates static electricity and very hot to sleep in.
-It's decidedly unpleasant to sleep on for longer than 30 minutes, as your body heat reflects back at you and you begin to sweat, a lot.
+It's plastic, very slippery, highly glossy, creates static electricity and will be very hot to sleep in.
+It's unpleasant to sleep on for longer than 30 minutes, as your body heat reflects back at you and will cause sweating.
 Being plastic, it has next to no 'wicking' ability or absorption.
 It's much like wrapping yourself in a plastic bag for the night.
 It might look nice on first glance, but it offers none of the redeeming qualities of real silk.

-We hope this has been useful.
-Our mission is to introduce you to the gorgeous fabric and the joy in sleeping in real silk.
+We hope you have found this guide helpful in understanding the difference between satin and silk.
+Our mission is to introduce you to the gorgeous fabric and the joy of sleeping in real silk.
 Pure silk, with an inimitable finish.

-When quality matters, we hope you give us the opportunity to show you.
+When quality matters and you want to be assured your buying the real thing, we hope you give us the opportunity to show you.